Skip to content

 This actually solves three problems when looking for a dedicated remote executive assistant:

 1. You won’t need to recruit and hire on your own.
-On average, it costs over $4,000 to recruit, and almost $2,000 to train a new in-house employee, on average.
+On average, it costs over $4,700 to recruit and almost $3,000 to train a new in-house employee.
 That’s before paying any salary.

 2. Your assistant will be around for the long term.
 Our team members have flexible, stable, W2 employment with benefits, and a company focused on their happiness and retaining them for the long term — and more than double the industry average.